marijnh/Eloquent-JavaScript/00_intro.md

 {{index "developer tools", "JavaScript console"}}

-If you want to run the programs defined in this book outside of the book's website, some care is required.
+If you want to run the programs defined in this book outside of the book's website, some care will be required.
 Many examples stand on their own and should work in any JavaScript environment.
 But code in later chapters is often written for a specific environment (the browser or Node.js) and can run only there.
 In addition, many chapters define bigger programs, and the pieces of code that appear in them depend on each other or on external files.
-The [sandbox](https://eloquentjavascript.net/code) on the website provides links to Zip files containing all of the scripts and data files necessary to run the code for a given chapter.
+The [sandbox](https://eloquentjavascript.net/code) on the website provides links to Zip files containing all the scripts and data files necessary to run the code for a given chapter.

 ## Overview of this book